poloclub/nova/svelte-ts/README.md

 # Svelte Example

-This example demonstrates how one can apply NOVA to adapt a toy visual analytics (VA) tool—NOVA Graph that is developed with the Svelte framework to support computational notebooks.
+This example demonstrates how one can apply NOVA to adapt a toy visual analytics (VA) tool—NOVA Graph that is developed with the Svelte framework—to support computational notebooks.

 - [1.
 Overview](#1-overview)
   - [1.1.
 Web App](#11-web-app)